Learn more about us

 Kiwi One of Kiniya’s most well-known traditions revolves around becoming a Kiwi.
 Any member of the community, camper through Staff, who returns to camp for their fourth summer, becomes a Kiwi.
 Camp recognizes these people with our beloved Kiwi disc on a special evening dedicated to their time and commitment to Camp.

-Lean-to – Kiniya has its’ very own lean-to out on the trails behind the barn.
+Lean-to – Kiniya has its very own lean-to out on the trails behind the barn.
 It overlooks the Lamoille River and is a great place for Cabin Suppers if it’s not too buggy!

-Mimi’s Lodge – Dedicated to Marilyn Williams, Mimi’s lodge is the home of our theater department.
+Mimi’s Lodge – Dedicated to Marilyn “Mimi” Williams, Mimi’s lodge is the home of our theater department.
 Mimi’s is an excellent space to practice your performance skills!

 Morning Dip – Some mornings at camp we offer a Morning Dip in Lake Champlain.
-This is different than going for a swim.
+This is different from going for a swim.
 During a dip, we simply go in, wake up (!), and come out.

 Muster – Before activities begin we gather by division before heading off to our respective areas.
 This typically involves a few cheers with our teams and off we go!